EmbeddedEmerson/keras-tuning/readme.md

 - test, 3333 images

 For the purposes of this project, I combined the train and validation partitions and used them for training the models.
 I used the test partition as is for evaluating the performance of the models.
 To summarize:

-- training set, 6667 images
+* training set, 6667 images
-- test set, 3333 images
+* test set, 3333 images

-At no point in time were the models ever trained using the test data.
-Again, the test data was only used for evaluating performance.
+At no point in time were the models ever trained using the test data; the test data was only used for evaluating performance.

 ## Development Environment ##